Stefan Edberg: 1986–1989: Continuing success

 Edberg reached the semi finals of the US Open in 1986 but lost in straight sets to Lendl.
 In January 1987, he defended his title by defeating local favourite Pat Cash in five sets to win the last Australian Open held on grass courts.
 Edberg reached the Wimbledon semi finals but lost in four sets to Lendl.
 He lost in four sets to Wilander in the US Open semi finals (Wilander made 9 unforced errors to Edberg's 44).
 Edberg also won the Australian Open and US Open men's doubles titles in 1987 (partnering fellow Swede Anders Järryd).

 In 1988, Edberg lost in the Australian Open semi finals in five sets to Wilander (Edberg made 38 more unforced errors than his opponent).

-He reached the first of three consecutive finals at Wimbledon, but lost his ranking as Sweden's number-one-player when Mats Wilander had his best year by winning the Australian, French and US Opens, becoming the world's number-one-ranked player.
-In all three of his consecutive Wimbledon finals, Edberg played German Boris Becker in what became one of Wimbledon's greatest rivalries.
-Edberg won their first encounter in a four-set match spread over two days because of rain delays.
+Edberg then reached the first of three consecutive finals at Wimbledon, where he met German Boris Becker in what became one of Wimbledon's greatest rivalries, with Edberg winning their first encounter in a four-set match spread over two days because of rain delays.
+However, Edberg lost his ranking as Sweden's number-one-player when Mats Wilander had his best year by winning the Australian, French and US Opens, becoming the world's number-one-ranked player.

 Edberg reached the 1989 French Open final (beating Becker in the semis in five sets) but lost in five sets to 17-year-old Michael Chang, who became the youngest-ever male winner of a Grand Slam singles title.
-This was the only Grand Slam singles title that Edberg never won, denying him the completion of a career Grand Slam at the senior level, to match his junior Grand Slam.
-Becker won the Wimbledon final in straight sets over Edberg.
+Ending up this was the only Grand Slam singles title that Edberg never won, denying him the completion of a career Grand Slam at the senior level, to match his junior Grand Slam.
+Edberg reached his second straight Wimbledon final aiming to defend his title, but lost the rematch to Becker in straight sets.
 Edberg gained revenge on Becker in the Masters final.
 After being a point away from a two set lead, Becker lost in four sets.